Dictionary » Adjective Words » Partial – Meaning, Definition, Synonyms and Antonyms

-The word Partial (Adjective) refers to something that is incomplete or shows favoritism toward one side, group, or opinion.
+The word Partial (Adjective) means incomplete or showing unfair favoritism.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use Partial correctly in sentences.

 Partial Explained in Depth